Frequently Asked Questions

 Evenings are a time for hanging out together, going into Lexington for a drink together, or maybe (depends on weather) just hanging around the firepit.

-Where can you pick me up if I come by plane or train?
+Where can you pick me up if I come by plane, train or bus?

 We will arrange pick-up and drop-off to the Roanoke Regional Airport, the Shenandoah Valley Regional Airport, Charlottesville Airport, the Richmond Airport or the Amtrak train station in Staunton.
 The cost associated each one is listed in “Directions, Travel” under the YOUR STAY tab.